 “The Lord was faithful to preserve me during all those years of unfaithfulness, and He has used my gift of making friends quickly to tell others about my relationship with Christ.
 He has changed everything about my life and allowed me to serve others.
 I’m living proof that God uses hurting and broken people for His purposes, in spite of themselves.

-“If I hadn’t gone through that period of aimlessness, I might not understand that Christ always had a purpose for my life.
-He allowed me to taste the bitterness of sin and preserved me.
-I searched for meaning apart from Christ and ended up with absolutely nothing.
+“If I hadn’t gone through that period of aimlessness, I might not understand that Christ always had a purpose for my life. searched for meaning apart from Christ and ended up with absolutely nothing.
 When I came to the end of myself, Christ saved me.
 Whether I am in plenty or in want, God’s faithfulness to my family and me has allowed me to find my purpose and identity in Christ alone.”